multimodalas/fusion-qec-sim/IMPLEMENTATION.md

 # Implementation
-This document provides a comprehensive implementation steps for the Quantum Error Correction (QEC) project, including cloning the repository, installing dependencies, running simulations, parsing MIDI output, and integrating IonQ's Fusion-QEC insights.
+This document provides comprehensive implementation steps for the Quantum Error Correction (QEC) project, including cloning the repository, installing dependencies, running simulations, parsing MIDI output, and integrating IonQ's Fusion-QEC insights.

 ## Cloning the Repository
 Clone the QEC repository from GitHub: